tyleryasaka/TrackCOVID-community/SETUP.md

 The server is configured such that it can be easily deployed to [Heroku](https://www.heroku.com/).
 However, you may host using whatever service you like.

-### Server local development
+### Local development
 You will need to have [mongodb](https://www.mongodb.com/) installed locally.
 Run the following commands from the root directory of this repository.

 - Configure environment variables: `cp .env.sample .env` and then edit this `.env` file to suit your preferences.
 See the list of environment variables below.
 - Setup: `npm install`
 - Run: `npm start`.
 This will host the server on `localhost:8000`.

-### Server production deployment
+### Production deployment

 This can be easily deployed to Heroku as follows:

 1. Create a new Heroku app
+2. Configure the environment variables (config vars) in the Heroku app.
+See description of environment variables below.
-2. Connect the Heroku app to your forked Github repository.
+3. Connect the Heroku app to your forked Github repository.
 This will allow you to deploy from Github.
 You can even enable automatic deploys whenever new code is pushed.
-3. Configure the environment variables (config vars) in the Heroku app.
-See description of environment variables below.
+Heroku will automatically build the `app` and `admin` modules each time the server is deployed.

-### Server environment variables
+### Environment variables

 - `APP_NAME`: Whatever your app will be called.
 - `APP_URL`: The web address where your app will be hosted.
+- `APP_THEME`: Specify either `dark` or `light` depending on how you want your app to look.
+- `ESTIMATED_DX_DELAY_DAYS`: How many days prior to check for possible contacts (e.g. 7 for one week).
+Should be guided by advice of public health experts.
+- `CONTACT_WINDOW_HOURS_BEFORE`: How many hours before an exposed checkpoint occurred for others that scanned the same checkpoint to be considered a contact
+- `CONTACT_WINDOW_HOURS_AFTER`: How many hours after an exposed checkpoint occurred for others that scanned the same checkpoint to be considered a contact
 - `MONGODB_URI`: The mongodb database URL.
 (This will be automatically set in Heroku if you use the [mLab](https://elements.heroku.com/addons/mongolab) addon.)
 - `SESSION_KEY`: A secret key which encrypts user sessions for the admin panel.
 This can be anything but it should be random and secret.
 - `REDIRECT_HTTPS`: Whether to automatically redirect http to https; should be `true` in production.
 - `CHECKPOINT_KEY_LENGTH`: How many characters should be in the checkpoint key; set this to `16` unless you have some reason to change it.
-- `ESTIMATED_DX_DELAY_DAYS`: How many days prior to check for possible contacts (e.g. 7 for one week).
-Should be guided by advice of public health experts.
+- `ADMIN_REGISTRATION_URL`: An optional environment variable.
+It is intended to provide a link to a Google form where you can collect requests for admin access.
+You may create a form similar to the following: https://forms.gle/J38BLRpFtRFT846Z8.
+When this environment variable is set, the link will be provided on the admin login page.

 ## App

 The app module is a React web application.
 This provides the source code for the main app interface.

 The server will render the *built* app code at the root url.
-If you make changes to the source code, they will not be visible until you run `npm build` from the `/app` directory.
+If you make changes to the source code, they will not be visible until you run `npm run build` from the `/app` directory.

-### App local development

-Run the following commands from the `/app` directory of this repository.

-- Configure environment variables: `cp .env.sample .env` and then edit this `.env` file to suit your preferences.
-See the list of environment variables below.
-- Setup: `npm install`
-- Build: `npm run build`

-### App production deployment

-The built source code will automatically be rendered by the server and does not rely on any additional steps other than the production instructions for the server, above.
-If you are using Heroku with automatic deploys from Github (as described above), you will need to commit all of the build file changes for the app to update in production.

-### App environment variables

-- `REACT_APP_NAME`: The name for your app
-- `REACT_APP_THEME`: Specify either `dark` or `light` depending on how you want your app to look.
-- `REACT_APP_ESTIMATED_DX_DELAY_DAYS`: How many days prior to check for possible contacts (e.g. 7 for one week).
-Should be guided by advice of public health experts.
-- `REACT_APP_CONTACT_WINDOW_HOURS_BEFORE`: How many hours before an exposed checkpoint occurred for others that scanned the same checkpoint to be considered a contact
-- `REACT_APP_CONTACT_WINDOW_HOURS_AFTER`: How many hours after an exposed checkpoint occurred for others that scanned the same checkpoint to be considered a contact
+The app module will also be built when you run `npm install` from the server (root directory).

 ## Admin

 The admin module is also a React web application.
 This provides the source code for the admin panel interface.
-This is the system which doctors will use to upload QR code history files on behalf of patients.
+This is the system which doctors (or other authorized personnel) will use to upload QR code history files on behalf of COVID-positive patients.

 The server will render the *built* admin code at the root url.
-If you make changes to the source code, they will not be visible until you run `npm build` from the `/admin` directory.
+If you make changes to the source code, they will not be visible until you run `npm run build` from the `/admin` directory.

-### Admin local development

-Run the following commands from the `/admin` directory of this repository.

-- Configure environment variables: `cp .env.sample .env` and then edit this `.env` file to suit your preferences.
-See the list of environment variables below.
-- Setup: `npm install`
-- Build: `npm run build`

-### Admin production deployment

-The built source code will automatically be rendered by the server and does not rely on any additional steps other than the production instructions for the server, above.
-If you are using Heroku with automatic deploys from Github (as described above), you will need to commit all of the build file changes for the app to update in production.

-### Admin environment variables

-- `REACT_APP_NAME`: The name for your app
-- `REACT_APP_WEB_APP_URL`: The url for the *main web app*.
-- `REACT_APP_REGISTRATION_URL`: An optional environment variable.
-It is intended to provide a link to a Google form where you can collect requests for admin access.
-You may create a form similar to the following: https://forms.gle/J38BLRpFtRFT846Z8.
-When this environment variable is set, the link will be provided on the admin login page.
+The admin module will also be built when you run `npm install` from the server (root directory).

 ## Additional setup